Uithuizen: History

 Uithuizen was first mentioned in 1000 as Uthuson (extreme houses).
 It was established by the inhabitants of Oldorp as their furthest edge.
 Around 1200, a dike was built to protect the village.
 In the mid-19th century, Uithuizen started to grow substantially.

 In the village is a borg called the Menkemaborg.

 Menkemaborg at Uithuizen is a 14th-century, brick-built country house, which was substantially altered around 1700.
-Since then it has since barely been changed.
+Since then it has barely been changed.
 The Alberda family, the 18th-century occupants, commissioned artists to decorate the interior with impressive chimney-pieces carved with baroque ornaments, and paintings of mythological scenes.
 The Menkemaborg and its gardens are open to the public.

 On 17 May 2008, Cardinal Simonis opened the Trail of St James, connecting Uithuizen to Hasselt, Le Puy en Velay, and Santiago de Compostela, creating a modern, northern branch of the Way of St James.

 Uithuizen was a separate municipality until 1979, when it became part of Hefshuizen.